Y4zidd/Sunset/.github/README.md

-# 🌇 Sunset - frontend for osu!sunrise
+# 🌇 Sunset - frontend for osu!tosume

 <p align="center">
   <img src="./readme.png" alt="We don't own the rights to this image.
 If you are the owner and want it removed, please contact us." />